valentina-maggio/FizzBuzz/README.md

 # FizzBuzz Project

-The goal of FizzBuzz is to get introduced to Test Driven Development (TDD) and Pair Programming.
+Goal: introduction to Test Driven Development (TDD) and Pair Programming.

+Technologies: Ruby, RSpec

+Pair partner:

 ## Challenge instructions:

-The objective of FizzBuzz is to create a program with the following specification:
+The objective of FizzBuzz is to create a Ruby program with the following specification:

 * The program can be passed a number.
 * When passed a number that is a multiple of 3, the program returns the message 'Fizz'.